TanokSmerti/Danse7Macabre/README.md

-- 👋 Hi, I’m @Danse7Macabre
+- 👋 Hi, I’m Danse Macabre
 - 👀 I’m interested in Games and AI
 - I’m currently learning Python
 - Collaboration?
 Sure!
 Just be ready for me to be a noob 😀